TritonDataCenter/rfd/rfd/0027/README.md

 ```

 for each container.
 Going forward all new containers will get a Container
 Monitor CNAME record automatically.
-Similarly, Metric Agent Proxy records will
+Similarly, Proxy records will be added
-be added and removed when proxies come and go, along with corresponding CNAME
+and removed when proxies come and go, along with corresponding CNAME records.
-records.

-Each CNAME record represents a virtual Prometheus endpoint backed by the Metric
+Each CNAME record represents a virtual Prometheus endpoint backed by a Proxy.
-Agent Proxy.

 A CloudAPI based Prometheus service discovery module will be built and hopefully
 accepted for inclusion in the main Prometheus repository.
 This will function and